cosmos/interchain-security/CONTRIBUTING.md

 Incrementing a MINOR version number indicates that a PR is only consensus breaking to the provider, or only to the consumers, where IBC communication remains unchanged.

 Incrementing a PATCH version number indicates that a PR is not consensus breaking to the provider or consumers.
-This could include node API changes, liveness bug fixes, or other miscellaneous and often rare changes.
+This could include node API changes, or other miscellaneous and often rare changes.

 Pure documentation, testing, and refactoring PRs do not require a version bump.